Robdipi/-Software-Engineering-aufgabe-SS-26/README.md

 sbt "run --xml" to make savefiles use Xml instead of Json sbt "run --SR" to start with a diffrent wincondition

+### The Docker Image
+I hope it works and Did not use the wrong Image

+docker pull sbtscala/scala-sbt:eclipse-temurin-25.0.3_9_2.x

+sudo docker build -t blackjack .

+sudo docker run --rm -it blackjack

 Here some nice Ascii art: